 While not actual chanting, the opening driving sequence to The Shining is backed by a very slow version of "Dies Irae".

 The flagellants from Bergman's The Seventh Seal sing the "Dies Irae," with lyrics "Pie Iesu domine, dona eis Requiem," translated, "Gracious Lord Jesus, grant them rest."

 Monty Python and the Holy Grail include a likely parody of The Seventh Seal by including a group of flagellant Benedictines who chant "Pie Iesu" while bonking themselves on the head with wooden boards.
 "Pie Iesu" is later used to add majesty to the Holy Hand Grenade.

-The full (and correct) phrase is "Pie Jesu Domine Dona Eis Requiem."
+The full (and correct) phrase is "Pie Jesu Domine* THWACK Dona Eis Requiem** THWACK."
 Translation?
 "Kind Lord Jesus grant them rest."
 Fitting for the Witch Village, but not so for the Holy Hand Grenade.